 Pushkar is also known to be the only place that has a temple dedicated to Lord Brahma.
 It is believed that the lake that surrounds the temple has been consecrated by 33 million Hindu Gods on the night of Kartik Purnima.
 This also makes Pushkar one of the five dhams for Hindu followers.

-During the fair, pilgrims and villagers from across the country, visit here to take the holy dip at Pushkar Lake and offer prayers to Lord Brahma in his one and only temple on earth located here in Pushkar.
-Puppet acts, moustache competition, camel sports, Matka Tod competition, Bridal competition, camel parade, dance performances, are the major highlights of the fair.
-The 9 days long Pushkar fair (mela) is a concentrated dose of Rajasthani culture and heritage.
+During the fair, pilgrims, and villagers from across the country, visit here to take the holy dip at Pushkar Lake and offer prayers to Lord Brahma in his one and only temple on earth located here in Pushkar.
+Puppet acts, mustache competition, camel sports, Matka Tod competition, Bridal competition, camel parade, dance performances, are the major highlights of the fair.
+The 9 days long Pushkar fair (Mela) is a concentrated dose of Rajasthani culture and heritage.

-1. Biggest Cattle Trade Fair.
-The fair is visited by agriculturalists, farmers, and cattle owners and people who belong to the dairy industry for the sale and purchase of cattle and camels.
+The fair is visited by agriculturalists, farmers, and cattle owners, and people who belong to the dairy industry for the sale and purchase of cattle and camels.
 Apart from sale and purchase people also get to witness an exhibition of camels wherein they are adorned with vibrant accessories and clothes.

-4. Desert Safari.
 Being in Pushkar is an opportunity to opt for a desert safari on a camel.
 Camel ride amidst the golden sand and under the blue sky is an experience of a lifetime that one will never forget.
-Apart from camel rides, people can also opt for a horse ride and jeep rides to explore the place and the Pushkar fair to the fullest.
+Apart from camel rides, people can also opt for horse rides and jeep rides to explore the place and the Pushkar fair to the fullest.

-5. Ajmer Sharif Dargah.
 Ajmer Sharif is a holy shrine of Sufi saint Moinuddin Chisti.
 The dargah is approximately 15km away from the Pushkar Mela.
-People from across the globe arrive here to offer their prayers, make wishes and escape from the fast-paced life and get lost in the mystical ambience of the shrine.
+People from across the globe arrive here to offer their prayers, make wishes and escape from the fast-paced life, and get lost in the mystical ambiance of the shrine.

 Pushkar is an ancient city that is home to the one and only temple dedicated to Lord Brahma, the creator of the universe.
 The town is also known for many other tourist destinations such as Pushkar Lake, Varaha Temple, Savitri Temple, and Man Mahal.
 Every year tourists from the country and abroad arrive here to witness the charm and vibrant culture this town holds.

 By Road.
-Travelling via inter-state and intra-state tourist buses is a convenient and cheaper travel option.
+Traveling via inter-state and intra-state tourist buses is a convenient and cheaper travel option.
 You can also drive to the town if you are passionate about long road journeys.
-One way fare from Ajmer to Pushkar starts from Rs.200, from Jaipur Rs.300 onwards, from Kota Rs.250 onwards, from Jaisalmer Rs.750 onwards and from Delhi Rs.300 onwards.
+A one-way fare from Ajmer to Pushkar starts from Rs.200, from Jaipur Rs.300 onwards, from Kota Rs.250 onwards, from Jaisalmer Rs.750 onwards, and from Delhi Rs.300 onwards.
 The fare may go up to Rs.1000 in case you opt to travel via luxury buses.